augustbonds/challenge/README.md

 # OnlineMD
-Using naive bayesian classification to diagnose disease
+Using naive bayes classification to diagnose disease